Defining a Calendar of Working Time

 Define exceptions for specific datesFollow the same process as defined in step 1.

-The resource calendar is setYou can chose to save and exit the wizard or to loop back through to work with additional resources that need calendar changes.
+The resource calendar is setYou can choose to save and exit the wizard or to loop back through to work with additional resources that need calendar changes.

 Working with the Organizer